DerWeh/gftools/README.rst

 `master doc`_, `develop doc`_.
 There is also a GitHub page: `documentation`_.

-Currently the packages main content is
+Currently, the package's main content is

 gftool
    * collection of non-interacting Green's functions and spectral functions,